Neighborhoods in Saint Paul, Minnesota: District 14 - Macalester-Groveland

-Macalester (Mac)-Groveland is an established developed neighborhood in western Saint Paul that extends east from the Mississippi River to the Summit Hill neighborhood.
+Macalester-Groveland, sometimes called Mac-Groveland, is an established developed neighborhood in western Saint Paul that extends east from the Mississippi River to the Summit Hill neighborhood.
 The neighborhood is a mix of single-family homes and apartments with corner stores and commercial corridors.
 The Summit Avenue Historic District, with mansions from the late 1800s, flanks the neighborhood's northern border.
 In recent years Grand Avenue has developed into a nationally recognized commercial street, with a mixture of national retailers and local vendors.
-Several colleges and universities, including the University of St. Thomas, Macalester College, and St. Catherine University, are in the neighborhood.
+Several colleges and universities, including the University of St. Thomas and Macalester College, are in the neighborhood.
 The influence of academia and college life is felt throughout the neighborhood, offering residents an array of cultural, athletic, and musical opportunities.
 Scenic pedestrian and bicycle trails stretch throughout Mac-Groveland, in particular along the Mississippi riverfront.